 - Once the update is installed, check if Windows 10 fit the screen.

 Manually updating the graphics card driver can be a little bit time-consuming and it might not be the optimal choice because the system might not locate the latest driver.

-You have an easier and quicker way of doing that and that’s by using a dedicated software.
-The software recommended below fixes any problematic and updates all the drivers automatically in just a few seconds.
+You have an easier and quicker way of doing that and that’s by using dedicated software.
+We recommend a tool that can fix and update your drivers automatically in just a few seconds.